BestTimesToVisit.com Logo

 packing

 Comfortable walking shoes are a must!
 Zagreb is a very walkable city, but you'll be doing a lot of exploring on foot.
-Pack layers as the weather can be unpredictable, especially during shoulder seasons.
-A reusable water bottle is also a great idea to stay hydrated and reduce plastic waste.
+Pack layers, as the weather can be unpredictable, especially during shoulder seasons.
+A light rain jacket or umbrella is always a good idea.

 Weather Details